d-acharya/CovPoolFER/README.md

 You can download following models (2.5 GB total)
 * [models](https://drive.google.com/open?id=1SmFPoX3ASqUXbvtOYFGJnMzr9PhHHjZq)
 and run reproducepaper.sh (after uncommenting appropriate lines)
+* For the code for inception-resnet-v1, I the used same implementation of inception-resnet in [facenet](https://github.com/davidsandberg/facenet)
+* For baseline, the network is same as included here except this code contains few additional layers.

 #### Pooling Temporal Features:
 Features extracted with CNN (model proposed in the paper) from AFEW dataset are placed in zip afew_features.zip.
 Extract the zip to afew_features in same folder.
 To classify result, simple run bash classify.sh